GlacioHack/xdem/doc/source/sliderule.md

 ---
 (cheatsheet)=

-# Pair with SlideRule for reference
+# Elevation reference with SlideRule

 Most analysis of **xDEM relies on independent, high-precision elevation data to use as reference**, whether for coregistration, bias-corrections or uncertainty analysis.